satouma7/TilingCode/README.md

 # TilingCode
 Source codes used in 'Tiling mechanisms of the Drosophila compound eye through geometrical tessellation'.

-In 'Laser ablation tracking' folder, 'ommatidia.m' is a MATLAB script that tracks bristle cells upon laser ablation.
+In 'Laser ablation tracking' folder, 'ommatidia.m' is a MATLAB script that tracks bristle cell movement upon laser ablation.
 'ommatidia.fig' is a GUIDE file and should be in the same folder as 'ommatidia.m'.
 'lsmread.m' is necessary to import ZEISS lsm file.